gobbolab/goblin-speaks/docs/software.md

 A setup script is provided in the main git repository which will handle installation and setup of the software.

 It will take the following actions:

 - Install system dependencies
 - Create a new user named `goblin`
 - Create the application directory `home/goblin/goblin-speaks`
 - Download the launcher script
 - Download the systemd service file
 - Configure systemd to start the goblin-speaks program in a tmux session on startup

+To run the script, execute this command in your terminal:

 ```
 curl -sL https://raw.githubusercontent.com/gobbolab/goblin-speaks/main/linux/setup.sh | sudo bash